-IFRS 9 replaces the provisions of IAS 39 that relate to the recognition, classification and measurement of financial assets and financial liabilities, derecognition of financial instruments, impairment of financial assets and hedge accounting.
+IFRS 16 replaces the provisions of IAS 17 that related to the recognition, classification and measurement of leases.

-The adoption of IFRS 9 Financial Instruments from January 1, 2018 resulted in changes in accounting policies and adjustments to the amounts recognised in the financial statements.
+The adoption of IFRS 16 Leases from January 1, 2019 resulted in changes in the accounting policies and adjustments to the amounts recognised in the financial statements.
 The new accounting policies are set out below.
 Comparative figures have not been restated in accordance with transitional provisions.

-On January 1, 2018, the Company assessed which business models apply to the financial assets held by the Company and has classified its financial instruments into the appropriate IFRS 9 categories.
+On January 1, 2019, the Company held one lease, for the head office based in Subiaco.
+The Company assessed which business model applied to the lease and classified its lease into the appropriate IFRS 16 category.